qutip/qutip/doc/development/contributing.rst

 #.
 Go to the GitHub website for the repository you are contributing to, click on the "Pull Requests" tab, click the "New Pull Request" button, and follow the instructions there.

 Once the pull request is created, some members of the QuTiP admin team will review the code to make sure it is suitable for inclusion in the library, to check the programming, and to ensure everything meets our standards.
-For some repositories, several automated tests will run whenever you create or modify a pull request; in general these will be the same tests you can run locally, and all tests are required to pass online before your changes are merged.
+For some repositories, several automated tests will run whenever you create or modify a pull request; in general these will be the same tests you can run locally, and all tests are required to pass in the CI before your changes are merged.
 There may be some feedback and possibly some requested changes.
 You can add more commits to address these, and push them to the relevant branch of your fork to update the pull request.